Here’s my guide to making a real pressed flower tattoo- inspired by ‘oh comely’ magazine.

 With some flowers, I leave about 2cm of the stem to keep the flower whole.
 For others, I cut only 0.5cm away from the bud so some of the petals detach.
 This is more delicate and you can apply the petals one at a time, which gives you a more intricate tattoo.

 Plan the layout of your tattoo first

-The daisies on the tattoo started to come off after about 5 hours and the flowers with longer stems left on felt less secure but the whole tattoo stayed almost perfectly intact the 5 hours I had it on.
+The daisies on the tattoo started to come off towards the end of the day and the flowers with longer stems left on felt less secure but the whole tattoo stayed almost perfectly intact the five hours I had it on.